-Green Peppers are one of those vegetables that taste great raw, or cooked.
-I like all color peppers, green, red, orange, yellow, as a raw vegetable used in salads, or with dips.
+Green Peppers are one of those vegetables that taste great raw or cooked.
+I like all colors of peppers, green, red, orange, and yellow, as a raw vegetable used in salads, or with dips.
 I also would like to share this recipe for peppers served hot, as a main course, or as a side dish.
-Peppers, like cabbage rolls, may be stuffed with meat or vegetable stuffing, so I selected the rice/mushrooms stuffing for this recipe.
+Peppers, like cabbage rolls, may be stuffed with meat or vegetable stuffing, so I selected the rice/mushroom stuffing for this recipe.

 The Great Lent begins on Monday, as it always does for the Byzantine Rite Catholics.

 The Great Lent for Roman Catholics does not start until Ash Wednesday, so they have two extra days to enjoy meat meals.
 They also celebrate a very traditional Fat Thursday, when they enjoy their delicious “Paczki”, doughnuts.

 I personally like to prepare meatless meals on Wednesdays and Fridays for the duration of the Great Lent, as well as during the full Holy Week, which is the week just before Easter Sunday.

 Chick Peas, also known as Garbanzo Beans, is very high in protein, thus an excellent food choice for vegetarians, vegans, and great for Fat Smash Diet folks.

 I prefer vinaigrette salads over the ones with mayo, and would easily choose many vegetables over some meats.
 This Chick Peas Vinaigrette salad is just the perfect combination for me, and you might like it as well.